-Note: The payroll archive company is different from the general ledger archive company.
+Note: Generally, archiving payroll and archiving the fiscal year in the general ledger are separate processes that create separate archive companies.
 If you enter transactions between closing the fiscal year and closing payroll, back up and archive your accounting and payroll records separately to ensure that you have permanent records of all your data.